dsbowen/Hemlock/docs_md/tutorial/run_local.md

 2. Restart the kernel (Kernel >> Restart).
 3. Run the first cell to re-push the application context.

-#### Troubleshooting
+!!! tip "Troubleshooting"
     During development, you may encounter a database error from which your app can't recover.
 Even after you've fixed your code, your database will still be broken.
 If this happens in your jupyter notebook, simply restart your kernel (Kernel >> Restart) and run your code cells again.
 If this happens while running your app locally:

     1. Exit with Ctrl + C.
     2. Remove the database with `rm data.db`.
     3. Run your app again with `hlk serve`.

+    When you run into an error and you're not sure what's going on, this is the first thing to try.

 ## Summary